 The dosage should start with one capsule and then slowly increase incrementally.
 Taking a break period from bloodroot capsules and then restarting is also recommended.
 You can find purchase information for bloodroot capsules along with suggested protocols on the Zenith Herbal website.

 It is imperative that one follows an anti-cancer diet and lifestyle protocol to achieve long term success- It should also be noted that detoxing the body, implementing an anticancer diet protocol, and addressing nutritional deficiencies should also coincide or immediately follow this treatment to help prevent a future recurrence.
 You will find further notes on both of these subjects throughout this blog and I have added a few links at the bottom of this post to get you started.

-Testimonials of Using Black Salve for Cancer
+Testimonials of Using Black Salve

 This video depict the extraction of a melanoma